PhoenixMP/Capstone-2/capstone2-proposal.md

 ## Website Demographics:
-Either people with a musical background and have a use for visualizing or producing sheet music, or anyone who enjoys experimenting with melody creation.
+Either people with a musical background who have a use for visualizing or producing sheet music, or anyone who enjoys experimenting with melody creation.

 ## Website Data: